MuradBuyukasik/ht-library/README.md

 After logging in, the user is presented with an introductory text and a list of folders & files created by other users.

 The user can open these folders and preview the files within them.
-He can also edit the file directly and save it's contents for other's to see.
+He can also edit the file directly and save it's contents for others to see.

 To prevent griefing it is possible to request community approval as a pre-requisite in order to save a file.
 If enough users approve, the file will be updated to reflect the changes made.